Maharshi1208/software_testing_principal/assignment1.md

 5 Documentation:
 a:- Create user manuals and training materials for the new system. b:- Document the new onboarding process for future reference.

+#Conclusion:
+In this project, we looked at the difficulties a pet daycare faces when it comes to onboarding new staff and clients.
+We have set the stage for a fruitful first client encounter by decomposing the requirements, crafting focused questions, and laying out preparatory tasks.
+Simplifying client and employee onboarding is the aim in order to guarantee uniformity, effectiveness, and a satisfying experience for all parties involved.

+We illustrated the value of planning and organisation in software engineering with this experiment.
+We can make sure that the finished product satisfies the client's needs and expectations by precisely establishing assumptions, verifying them with the client, and segmenting work into manageable chunks.